 Disaster fire suppression: This training covers the basics of fire dynamics and the safe use of portable fire extinguishers.
 Awareness training on hazmat also is covered, as is controlling utilities such as electricity and natural gas to reduce hazards.

-Disaster medical operations: In this section the CERT Member is given basic first aid skills such as airway management and bleeding control.
+Disaster medical operations: This training section provides basic first aid skills such as airway management and bleeding control.
 Simple triage and the concept of establishing a safe an sanitary medical treatment area are also areas covered.

-Light search & rescue: CERT Members receive basic search and rescue training, size-up, and safety for the rescuers.
+Light search & rescue: This training section covers basic search and rescue training, size-up, and safety for the rescuers.
 The ability to determine if a structure is safe for operation is an important concept and is covered in this section.

 To receive additional information on preparedness training including the next CERT Class-please register on our website www.eugene-cert.com.